classgraph/classgraph/README.md

 ### 9. Get a list of all whitelisted (and non-blacklisted) classes, interfaces and/or annotations on the classpath

 The names of all whitelisted classes, interfaces and/or annotations reached during the scan (or referenced by a class reached during the scan) can be returned by calling one of the methods below.
 This can be helpful for debugging purposes.
-The list is returned sorted.
+In the case of the getNamesOfAll...() methods, the list is returned sorted.

 Note that system classes (e.g. java.lang.String) do not need to be explicitly included on the classpath, so they are not typically returned in this list (and system packages are automatically blacklisted during scanning).
 However, any classes *referenced* as a superclass or superinterface of classes in whitelisted packages will be returned in this list (with the exception of java.lang.Object, which is not included since it is the superclass of all classes).